aperconti/data_flow_paper/README.md

 ![Basic Architectural Diagram](/docs/paper.png)

 ## Overview:
-This is a basic implementation of a data flow for a theoretical product where students submit papers for writing feedback.
-Once a Student submits a paper to receive edits, the information will be retrieved via a lambda and will then be recorded in the database.
-The submission will them be published to an SNS topic that will alert subscribers (tudors, teach, student) that the paper has been submitted.
-The record of the alerts will be recorded in the database as well under a table titled **alerts**.
-Once the tutor picks up the paper to begin reviewing it the action will be published to SNS which alerts the student that the review is in process.
-Data of this action will be recorded in the **events** and **alerts** table.
+This is a basic data flow implementation for a theoretical product where students submit papers for writing feedback.
+Once a student submits a paper to receive edits, the information will be retrieved via a lambda and will then be recorded in the database.
+The submission will then be published to an SNS topic that will alert subscribers (tudors, teach, student) that the paper has been submitted.

 ## Assumptions: